acsaeng/vet-med-clinic-app/README.md

 ## API Endpoints

-API endpoints were developed for the user stories that required one.
+API endpoints were developed for each user story that required one.
 The table below lists the file path of the API package for each associated user story code.

 | User Story                                                                | File Path                                                    |
 | ------------------------------------------------------------------------- | ------------------------------------------------------------ |